275RR-Public/LivingStream-python/README.md

 ## Aligning the D435i with Unity

 **IMPORTANT: After installation but before use of the system, the camera's coordinate system needs to be aligned with Unity's coordinate system.** **This should only need to be completed once after installation unless the hardware is moved, the projection is adjusted or scaled, or misalignment is noticed.** This will ensure that the effects shown in the projection and the people being tracked will be aligned.
-You will use ArUco markers (marker_0, marker_1, marker_2) and the provided `UnityConfig.exe` to calibrate the system.
-The `UnityConfig.exe` application projects a green circle at the origin of Unity with a grid pattern onto the physical space.
+You will use ArUco markers (marker_0, marker_1, marker_2) and the provided `LivingStream Config.exe` to calibrate the system.
+The `LivingStream Config.exe` application projects a green circle at the origin of Unity with a grid pattern onto the physical space.
 The projection represents Unity's coordinate system (the game world).

 ### Prerequisites